A Very Special Christmas

 Support www.hipchristmas.com!
 Shop at Amazon, Apple Music, and more...

-All the same, at least one classic new track emerged from A Very Special Christmas: Run-D.M.C.'s "Christmas In Hollis," a sort-of East Coast rap reinterpretation of the time-honored theme of "I'll Be Home For Christmas."
-Beyond that, the best cuts are modern versions of hoary holiday favorites - especially John Mellencamp's high-spirited hoedown, "I Saw Mommy Kissing Santa Claus," and Bruce Springsteen's take on Otis Redding's arrangement of Charles Brown's "Merry Christmas Baby" (recorded live and previously released as the b-side of Springsteen's 1986 single, "War").
-(Read about the making of this historic album in Frank Giacomo's 2014 article in Billboard, and read an historical perspective in Travis Andrews' 2022 article in the Washington Post.)
+All the same, at least one classic new track emerged from A Very Special Christmas: Run-D.M.C.'s "Christmas In Hollis," a sort of East Coast rap reinterpretation of the time-honored theme of "I'll Be Home For Christmas."
+After that, all the songs are updates of hoary holiday favorites - some modern, some traditional.
+I am especially fond of John Mellencamp's "I Saw Mommy Kissing Santa Claus," a high-spirited hoedown first recorded by kiddie singer Jimmy Boyd in 1952, and Bruce Springsteen's "Merry Christmas Baby," based on Otis Redding's 1967 arrangement of Charles Brown's 1947 classic.
+Springsteen's performance was recorded live in 1980 and previously released as the b-side of his 1986 single, "War."

-But, my judgment of A Very Special Christmas is undoubtedly colored further by the fact that what was once a mere Christmas album became a veritable franchise, with the returns diminishing considerably with each installment.
+My judgment of A Very Special Christmas is undoubtedly colored by the fact that what was once a mere Christmas album became a veritable franchise, with the returns diminishing considerably with each installment.
 A Very Special Christmas 2 arrived five years later bearing one bona fide classic (Tom Petty's "Christmas All Over Again"), a fun follow-up from Run-D.M.C. ("Christmas Is"), and a host of respectable cuts from big-name stars - including Sinead O'Connor's iridescent cover of Bob Dylan's "I Believe In You," though it really isn't a Christmas song.
-But, we're also subjected to several genuine stinkers.
+But, it's mostly middlebrow filler, and we're subjected to several genuine stinkers.
 Michael Bolton?
 Debbie Gibson?
 More Bon Jovi?
 Please, Jimmy, make it stop!

-In the end, I appreciated most the songs that stayed truest to their country roots - that is, tracks that worked up a healthy head of steam while holding fast to tradition.
+In the end, I most appreciated the songs that stayed truest to their country roots - that is, tracks that worked up a healthy head of steam while holding fast to tradition.
 In this light, cuts like Marty Stuart's simmering original "Even Santa Claus Gets The Blues" shine brightest.
-But, A Very Special Acoustic Christmas will be enjoyed best by either fans of contemporary country or folks who listen to the nebulous "adult alternative" genre - and I am neither.
+But, A Very Special Acoustic Christmas will be enjoyed best by either fans of contemporary country music or listeners drawn to the nebulous "adult alternative" genre - and I am neither.

-The same conclusion, sadly, can drawn concerning A Very Special Christmas 7 (2009).
-Maybe it's my advancing age versus the tween-oriented roster (Miley Cyrus, Colbie Caillat), or maybe it's my perpetual overload of Christmas music - but this is a horrible, irredeemable record.
+Sadly, the same conclusion can drawn concerning the next formal installment in the series, A Very Special Christmas 7 (2009).
+Maybe it was my advancing age versus the tween-oriented roster (Miley Cyrus, Colbie Caillat), or maybe it was my perpetual overload of Christmas music - but this was a horrible, irredeemable record.
 Save yourself the frustration and donate your money directly to the Special Olympics.

 In 2012, on the 25th anniversary of the original album (am I that old?), we got two more installments: the pop/rock package 25 Years Bringing Joy To The World and the religious collection Today's Top Christian Artists Bringing Peace On Earth.
 Both of them raised the bar from Very Special Christmas 7, but they still didn't inspire me to rush to the shops and plunk down my dollars.
 As for the former, it contains plenty of star power (Jason Mraz, Christina Aguilera, Rascal Flatts, Dave Matthews), but I was drawn mainly to the "new" Cheap Trick song "I Want You For Christmas," which the veteran power poppers fashioned from their greatest hit, "I Want You To Want Me."
 Concerning the latter, I will remain gracious by paraphrasing Jackson Browne: I am a heathen and a pagan, but I remain on the side of Jesus - philosophically, if not musically. [top of page]